mbodm/cdis/README.md

 - It uses DDC/CI to control the input source of a DDC-capable display/monitor
 - It does this by using the Windows API
 - It runs on any Windows 10/11 machine
-- Its release binary/executable has a size of ~12KB
+- Its release binary (executable) has a size of ~12KB
 - It's a .NET Framework 4.8 console application and it's written in C#
 - It's developed by using the more modern SDK-style project format in ".csproj" file
 - It's developed with Visual Studio 2022 17.12.1 (Community Edition)